Batista94/veraprob-ai-engine/ARCHITECTURE.md

 To avoid hitting LLM token limits with massive contracts, the system avoids classic Semantic Chunking (which breaks sentences in half).

 #### Structural Sharding
-The system partitions the document based on Markdown headers (## Clause 4).
+The system partitions the document based on Markdown headers.
 Only sections pre-classified as "SLA-Relevant" are forwarded to the deep extraction node.

 ### 6. B2B Security and Data Privacy
 Enterprise contracts contain sensitive data (PII, negotiation values).